Guidelines for research

 The guidelines for research at KI summarise how research should be planned, conducted and documented in order to facilitate compliance with rules and regulations for researchers and PhD-students.

-Research is surrounded by regulations and recommendations in order to protect research animals, human subjects, co-workers and not least the integrity of the research.
+Research is surrounded by regulations and recommendations in order to protect laboratory animals, study participants, co-workers and not least the integrity of research.

 Quality assured research

-Of particular relevance are the European Charter for Researchers and Code of Conduct for the recruitment of researchers and the Association of Swedish Higher Education Institutions (Sveriges universitets- och högskoleförbund, SUHF) national framework, Gemensamt ramverk för lärosätenas kvalitetssäkring och kvalitetsutveckling av forskning.
+In addition, several national and international frameworks and guidelines for research play an important part in the quality assurance work at KI.
+Of particular relevance are the European Charter for Researchers and Code of Conduct for the recruitment of researchers and the Association of Swedish Higher Education Institutions (Sveriges universitets- och högskoleförbund, SUHF) National framework, Gemensamt ramverk för lärosätenas kvalitetssäkring och kvalitetsutveckling av forskning.

-Much of the research today gets quality audited through peer-review, many times in conjunction with other internal and/or external audits.
+A lot of research gets quality audited through peer-review, many times in conjunction with other internal and/or external audits.

 Good research conduct, responsibility and ethics